freeCodeCamp/guide/src/pages/javascript/tutorials/how-to-create-a-dropdown-menu-with-css-and-javascript/index.md

 ### Styles:
 Below you can check the full css code out.
 As you can see it makes use of CSS3 `transition` and `transform` constructs.

+Please pay attention to the `.dropdown` classes definitions.
+These are used to define the layout for the dropdown container component as well as its inner elements, such as the `.title` and its `.option`'s.

 ```css
 body{